UK police review probe into abduction of Dubai ruler's daughter - France 24

 London (AFP)

-In a judgement released this week, a British family court judge said that Sheikh Mohammed bin Rashid Al-Maktoum, who is vice-president and prime minister of the UAE, had ordered the abduction of two of his adult daughters and their forcible return home.
+Sheikh Mohammed bin Rashid Al-Maktoum, who is vice-president and prime minister of the United Arab Emirates, orchestrated the forcible return home of Sheikha Shamsa from Britain in 2000, the High Court ruled earlier this week.

+The finding was part of a damning judgement that also revealed the sheikh had seized Shamsa's sister Latifa, now 35, twice and returned her to Dubai.

-One of the women, Sheikha Shamsa, was taken from the English city of Cambridge when she was 19 in August 2000, the court found.
+Police in the English city of Cambridge investigated Shamsa's disappearance there two decades ago, when she was 19, but there was insufficient evidence to take any further action.

-In light of the ruling, Cambridgeshire police said it was reviewing aspects of an investigation it carried out at the time.

-"An investigation into the alleged abduction of Shamsa Mohammed Bin Rashid Al-Maktoum in 2000 was carried out by Cambridgeshire Constabulary in 2001," a spokeswoman said.

-She said there was "insufficient" evidence to take any further action back then.
-A review in 2017 also found insufficient evidence, and the case is no longer active.
+A review in 2017 came to a similar conclusion, but the police force is now conducting a further review in the wake of the court ruling.

-She noted that the standard of proof in criminal cases is significantly different to in family court hearings.
+A spokeswoman for Cambridgeshire police noted that the standard of proof in criminal cases is significantly different to that in family court hearings.

 "However, in light of the recent release of the judgement, aspects of the case will now be subject to review," she said.

-The judgement was issued in a dispute between the sheikh and his most recent ex-wife, Princess Haya Bint Al Hussein, who applied for protection for their two school age children.
+The ruling was issued as part of a legal dispute between the sheikh and his ex-wife, Princess Haya Bint Al Hussein, who applied for protection for their two school age children.

+It found the sheikh had subjected Princess Haya, a half-sister of Jordan's King Abdullah II, to a "campaign of fear and intimidation", forcing her to flee to London.

+In a statement after the publication of the rulings, Sheikh Mohammed strongly denied the claims.

-Human rights groups have now called for the release of Shamsa and her sister Latifa, who was twice stopped from running away in 2002 and 2018, after the court said they had both since been "deprived of their liberty".
+Human rights groups have now called for the release of Shamsa and Latifa, who the court found had been effectively imprisoned in Dubai since their attempts to flee.

 "Abducting family members abroad and continuing to confine them shows the extent to which UAE rulers behave as if they are unaccountable for their actions and above the law," said Rothna Begum, senior women's rights researcher at Human Rights Watch.